Enter promo code EarlyBird to save 5% through October 15th

 Itinerary Download PDF

-Arrive in Seoul at any time.
-Due to the potential for flight delays or cancellations, we recommend that you plan to arrive in Asia at least a day in advance.
-This will also give you time to adjust to the time difference and overcome any jetlag.
+You may arrive in Seoul at any time today.
+The nearest airport is Incheon International Airport (ICN).
+The city's secondary airport is Gimpo International Airport (GMP).
+Due to the potential for flight delays or cancellations, we recommend that you consider arriving in Asia at least a day in advance.
+This will also give you time to adjust to the time difference and overcome any jet lag.
 We can book extra hotel nights for you in Seoul before and/or after the trip.
-Please note that check-in at the hotel is usually around 2:00-3:00 p.m.
+Hotel Check-in and Welcome Meeting Please note that check-in at the hotel is usually around 2:00-3:00 p.m.
 There are no planned activities until an intro meeting around 6:00 or 7:00 p.m., usually in the hotel lobby.
 Check for a sign or ask at the reception desk about the exact time and location of the group meeting.
 Please make every effort to arrive in time for this meeting.
 If you are delayed and will arrive late, please inform us.
 Your tour leader will then leave you a message at the front desk informing you of where and when to meet up tomorrow.
 After the welcome meeting, join your tour leader for an orientation walk down Cheonggyecheon Stream, a 6.8-mile waterway and public space running through the heart of downtown Seoul.
 Learn about Seoul while walking past small waterfalls and nearly two dozen overhead bridges.
 Then explore the dense grid of streets in the bustling neighborhood of Myeongdong, which is packed with people at all hours of the day looking to enjoy some of the best shopping, street food, and nightlife in all of Korea.
 Opt for a group dinner to get to know your tour leader and travel companions.
+Joining Instructions By taxi from Incheon International Airport (about 70 mins) Visit the Seoul Taxi stands located outside the arrivals area.
+All taxis use a meter machine for the fare. - Regular taxis (all colors except black): approximately $50-60 USD (₩65,000-75,000 KRW) – suitable for up to 2 passengers - Premium taxis (black): approximately $85-105 USD (₩95,000-11,000 KRW) – suitable for up to 3 passengers - International taxis: drivers speak English and there is a flat rate of approximately $90 USD (₩120,000 KRW) to your hotel's district - If a group has more than 3 passengers, a jumbo taxi is the best option, at a price comparable to a premium taxi - Please note that there is a night surcharge (120% of the regular fare) between midnight and 04:00 am.
+By AREX Express Train from Incheon International Airport to Seoul Station (about 1 hour) The non-stop AREX Express Train to Seoul Station is comfortable, clean, and affordable, and the signage and ticket machines will include English. the train runs approximately every 30 minutes from 05:15 until 22:40: - The train to Seoul Station takes 43 mins from Terminal 1 or 51 mins from Terminal 2. - From Seoul Station, you can take a taxi outside the main entrance to your hotel (<10 min).
+The total price for the train and taxi is about $12-13 USD. - An additional ₩500 KRW deposit is required when purchasing a single-journey transportation card.
+This deposit can be refunded at the arrival station.
+By bus from Incheon International Airport The 6001 Airport Limousine Bus (06:55-22:50 every 30 mins) - The journey takes about 90 mins (9 stops) from the airport to the hotel or 10 stops from the hotel to the airport. - The bus fare is approximately $13 USD (₩17,000 KRW).
+You can purchase tickets at the ticket booth on the arrivals level. - The bus stop near the hotel is at Myeongdong-dong Station near the station entrance – 100 meters (2 mins on foot) from the hotel.
+Accommodation: Hotel Prince (or similar) * For the actual hotel your specific departure will be using, please check your voucher.

 Visit the Demilitarized Zone (DMZ), in place since 1953 to separate North and South Korea.
 It is the most heavily militarized border in the world, with over a million soldiers standing guard every day at one of the last remnants of the Cold War era.
 The 160-mile long and 2.5-mile wide buffer zone has had very little development, and nature and wildlife have taken over the area.
 After spending about 3-4 hours visiting the DMZ, the group will visit The War Memorial of Korea, with indoor and outdoor exhibits containing about 9,000 artifacts.
 The memorial building serves to exhibit and memorialize the military history of Korea and preserve materials related to the Korean War.
 Later, return back to Seoul for another night in the city.
 Opt to visit the Samsung Leeum Contemporary Gallery, explore the Itaewon neighborhood, or pre-book a kimchi making and hanbok experience.
-Approximate travel time: 2-3 hrs by private vehicle (round trip)
+Approximate travel time: 2-3 hrs by private vehicle (Seoul to DMZ round trip) Accommodation: Hotel Prince (or similar) Meals included: Breakfast

 There are no planned activities today, so you may depart Seoul at any time.
+The nearest airport is Incheon International Airport (ICN).
+The city's secondary airport is Gimpo International Airport (GMP).
 If you wish to extend your stay in Seoul, consider booking post-tour accommodation with us.
 Please note that check-out time from the hotel is usually mid-morning, but luggage storage services are available at the reception desk.
 Want more adventure?
 Book two or more GEEO programs in the same school year and receive a discount!
-GEEO will give you 10% off of the lesser value program(s) (up to 3 programs per year).
+GEEO will give you 10% off the lesser-value program(s) (up to three programs per year).
 If you would like to extend your time abroad but don't see another GEEO program that interests you, let us know.
-We can work with you to find a trip from our tour operator’s much larger catalog.
-Their tours are open to the general public and not designed specifically for educators, but we can still offer you and your travel companions a discounted educator price on any additional tours that you book.
+We can help you find a trip from our partner tour's much larger catalog.
+Their tours are open to the general public and not designed specifically for educators, but we can still offer you and your travel companions a discounted educator price on any of their tours, and you would still receive GEEO's fast and attentive customer service.
+Meals included: Breakfast

 Details